iangrubb/portfolio/src/posts/css-position/index.md

 slug: "/blog/a-guide-to-css-position"
 date: "2020-09-06"
 title: "A Guide to CSS Position"
-abstract: "The CSS position property is an essential tool for building modern layouts.
+abstract: "The CSS position property is an essential tool for building website layouts.
 I'll explain the basics, share some tips, and show how you might use CSS position in practice."
 hero: ./hero.jpg
 heroAuthor: "Halacious"
 heroSource: "https://unsplash.com/@halacious"
 ---

-An effective layout is crucial to a success of a website.
-A layout needs to orchestrate the interactions of different kinds of content and work on different screen sizes.
-It should be immediately intelligible to the user, conveying a sense of what the site does.
-It should be visually interesting and invite the user in.

-Given the importance of layouts, it makes sense that CSS provides many tools for arranging HTML elements.
-I'll be looking at one of them: the position property.
-Position is a powerful tool, but not always the most intuitive.
-It can create some impressive effects, but it's also easy to misuse.
-There's so much that I wish I had known when I was getting started with CSS, and I'm going to try to share as much as I can.
+Building layouts is an important but challenging aspect of front-end development.
+Given this, it's no surprise that CSS has a lot of layout-building tools to choose from.
+I'll be talking about one of them here: the position property.
+This is a powerful tool that can create some impressive effects, but it's also easily misunderstood and misused.
+There's so much that I wish I had known when I was first learning CSS, and I'm going to try to share as much as I can.
 Let's get started!

 ## Ways to Position with CSS